PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/04-deferred-objects/deferred-objects.md

         - "Proceed" button is enabled with a callback function.

-Load other content pages
+    - Load other content pages

         - using "load" should work for multiple contents.

         - We must decide which load method uses the callback.

         - Asynchronous methods can't be counted on to finish in a specific order.

     - Problems with current "load" logic

         - Only one call back for three loads.

         - Must guess which content will take the longest to load.

+    - Common pattern that is often used

+        - Settled on because it works

+    - Problems with this approach ("christmas tree effect")

+        - Not truly an asynchronous process

+        - Not scalable

+        - Hard to maintain

+jQuer Deferred Method

+    - Use "get" method instead of "load".

+    - "get" uses Deferred, "load" does not.